ANIMAL AND PLANT BIOLOGY

 The third part of the course is devoted to the study of the classification of plants as well as the description of some herbaceous plant species of interest in agriculture and animal production.

 The origin of life on Earth.

 The life: biological principles and science of zoology.
-The evolution of the cell.
-From molecules to the first cell.
+The evolution of life on Earth.

 The history and development of evolutionary theory.
 The origin of species.
 The patterns of inheritance.

 Diversity of animal life.

 Architectural pattern of an animal.
 Classification and phylogeny of animals.
 Basic taxonomy.
 Invertebrate/Vertebrate structure and function of those species of primary veterinary medical interest.